matheuslins/stackflowCrawl/README.md

 ![Kibana Jobs Dashboard](images/kibana-jobs-dasjboard.png)

-It's awesome because you know witch country has more jobs with a determinate technology or where eran better for certain technology.
+It's awesome because you know which country has more jobs with a determinate technology or where you earn better for certain technology.

 ### Requirements